ycpcs/cs201-fall2021/tutoring.md

 A schedule is forthcoming.

-# Evening Sessions - Tuesday/Thursday, 6:00pm to 8:30pm in KEC124
+# Evening Sessions - Monday-Thursday, 6:00pm to 8:30pm in KEC124

-Drop-in tutoring sessions will be held Tuesdays and Thursdays from 6:00pm to 8:30pm in KEC124.
+Drop-in tutoring sessions will be held Monday through Thursday from 6:00pm to 8:30pm in KEC124.
 These sessions are a great way to get help with labs, assignments, or anything else you have questions about.